fossxo/fossxo-gdd/source/technical-design/states.rst

 ========================
 Single-player Menu State
 ========================
-The single player menu state has the following responsibilities:
+The single-player menu state shows the UI for configuring single-player games.
+The responsibilities are:

 *   Show the :ref:`ref-ui-single-player` menu widgets.
 *   Launch the :ref:`ref-game-state` providing the single-player options